skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

           --priority 107
   ```

-8 - Creating the Storage Account: Establish a storage account that will serve as the CycleCloud storage locker, ensuring data persistence and accessibility across the nodes in the cluster.
+8 - Create the storage account: Establish a storage account that will serve as the CycleCloud storage locker, ensuring data persistence and accessibility across the nodes in the cluster.

   ```bash
   az storage account create \